nachomazzara/eip7702-poc/POST.md

 * The transaction was sent **to the EOA**
 * The **authorization** was used
-* The **approve** and **register** calls were executed atomically in a single step and now the authorized has [100 tokens less](https://sepolia.etherscan.io/address/0xba6e94ccd3ef39b5214dc945fb53ad4aadd0bcdb#tokentxns) and a [new NFT name](https://sepolia.etherscan.io/address/0xba6e94ccd3ef39b5214dc945fb53ad4aadd0bcdb#nfttransfers)
+* The **approve** and **register** calls were executed atomically in a single step and now the authorizer has [100 tokens less](https://sepolia.etherscan.io/address/0xba6e94ccd3ef39b5214dc945fb53ad4aadd0bcdb#tokentxns) and a [new NFT name](https://sepolia.etherscan.io/address/0xba6e94ccd3ef39b5214dc945fb53ad4aadd0bcdb#nfttransfers)

 ![Tokens Transferred](https://hackmd.io/_uploads/rkhmdbYGlg.png)
 ![NFT Minted](https://hackmd.io/_uploads/BJn7ObYMel.png)